sjmikler/codingame-pro-mode/README.md

 This is a toggle button.
 Click it again to restore the default layout.

 ![screenshot](images/screenshot.png)
-*Screenshot shows how Pro Layout looks in practice.*
+*Screenshot showing how 'Pro Layout' looks in practice.*

 ## Synchronization Functionality